slaveOftime/Fun.Build/README.md

     stage "Demo3" {
         workingDir @"C:\Users"
         run "powershell pwd"
+        // You can also nest stages, the stage will be treated as a single stage for parent stage. stage "Demo nested" {
+            echo "cool nested"
+            stage "Deeper" {
+                echo "cooller"
+            }
+        }
     }
     post [ // Post stages are optional.
 It will run even other normal stages are failed. stage "Post stage" {